IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_properties_info.rst

     Filter features by a list of comma separated collections.

+  segments (False, list, None)
+    Filter features by a list of comma separated segments.

   expand (False, bool, None)
     If set to `true`, returns expanded view of the resource details.

-  include (False, list, None)
-    Include the associated collections or targeting rules details in the response.

-  environment_id (True, str, None)
-    Environment Id.

-  segments (False, list, None)
-    Filter features by a list of comma separated segments.

   limit (False, int, None)